Cover of No Longer Human

 GBM Assessment (Score: 8/10)

 No Longer Human stands as the greatest Japanese confessional novel, a harrowing portrait of alienation and self-destruction that has resonated with readers for generations.
 Osamu Dazai channeled his own tormented psyche into the narrative, completing it shortly before his suicide in 1948, lending the work an almost unbearable authenticity.
-Its unflinching exploration of shame, addiction, and the impossibility of genuine human connection has made it one of the most widely read novels in Japanese literary history.
+Its direct exploration of shame, addiction, and the impossibility of genuine human connection has made it a widely read novels in Japanese literary history.

 Written amid the upheaval of post-war Japan, No Longer Human emerged from a society grappling with defeat, occupation, and shattered national identity.
 Dazai's own struggles with alcoholism and repeated suicide attempts mirrored the broader existential crisis of his generation, and his death by drowning just weeks after the novel's completion sealed its reputation as a devastating testament to post-war despair.